DavidG1011/Model-Predictive-Control/README.md

 ## Latency

 The main way latency is curbed is by keeping a low T value, which allows the system to still give relevant actuator input for the time frame needed.
-Supporting this are scalars, which highly penalizes cte and epsi to overcompensate.
+Supporting this are scalars, which highly penalizes cte and epsi to overcompensate for bigger errors.
 Even with delay, these keep the car in the optimal trajectory.

 ---